 Food for Butterflies

-There’s a good chance that endangered Small Blue and Dingy Skipper butterflies will find their food plants in Batheaston next year.
+There’s a chance that endangered Small Blue and Dingy Skipper butterflies will find the food plants for their larvae (caterpillars) in Batheaston next year.

-Grow Batheaston partnered with Avon WIldlife Trust (AWT), volunteers from Interactions UK (a Bath based B Corp company) and a WIldlife Champion from Bristol to plant wildflowers in Batheaston.
+Grow Batheaston partnered with Avon WIldlife Trust (AWT), volunteers from Interaction UK (a Bath based B Corp company) and a WIldlife Champion from Bristol to plant wildflowers in Batheaston.

 Emma Fennel-Hodson Wildlife Champions Co-ordinator, and Alex Dommett, People and Wildlife Manager, both from AWT, provided hula hoops, tools, plants and seeds from the Grow Wilder plant nursery.